azurecitadel/azurecitadel/content/terraform/fundamentals/04-plan.md

 ---
-title: "terraform plan"
+title: "Plan"
 date: 2021-02-16
 slug: plan
 draft: true
 author: [ "Richard Cheney" ]
-description: "Start working with terraform.tfvars to specify your variable values and then use terraform plan to display the actions that Terraform will take."
+description: "Start working with terraform.tfvars to specify your variable values and then use `terraform plan` to display the actions that Terraform will take."
 weight: 4
 menu:
   side: